underscoreio/essential-scala/collections/working-with-seq.md

 res18: Option[Int] = None
 {% endhighlight %}

 There are many more methods on sequences.
 Consult the documentation for more.
+You can find many of them on the [Scaladoc page](http://www.scala-lang.org/api/current/scala/collection/Seq.html) for `Seq`.